peteralcock/doodbro/README.md

 # doodbro
-A modern (ruby) test-driven development pipeline setup using Github Actions and RSpec to jumpstart your framework for responsible CDCI to build whatever you want without the initial food prep steps.
-Bon appetit!
+A modern (ruby) test-driven development pipeline setup using Github Actions and RSpec for a Sinatra API
 ### Prerequisites
 - Docker
 - Ruby 3.2